-Theoretical deflection can be distinguished from the measured deflections values due to the simplified set of assumptions made in the theory.
+Theoretical deflection can be distinguished from the measured deflection values due to the simplified set of assumptions made in the theory.
 Comparing theoretical values with measured values gives an idea of the deviations and hence we derive a correspondence & relationship between them.
 Which can be used in many civil engineering apparatuses.

 The procedure of this experiment is quite easy.
 Make sure your apparatus is ready and smooth.
-For the sake of checking take out the beam model (preferable made of steel or other metal) and place it on the table.
+For the sake of checking take out the beam model (preferably made of steel or other metal) and place it on the table.
 It should be kept horizontally and firmly.

 - It should be kept horizontal and tight.

-- Also record beam length and cross section dimensions.
+- Also, record beam length and cross-section dimensions.

 - Set the deflection gauge to where the deflection should be measured.
 Zero the dial indicator readings of the deflection gauge before applying the load to the bar.

 - Weight Now apply the load with the help of a weight hanger.
-Also record the weight of the load.
+Also, record the weight of the load.

 - Now record the deflection of that point.
 When recording each inflation, all the small dials of the gauge should be read first because it shows the number of complete rotations of the dial rotated, one full rotation is equal to 1 mm, then the main dial of the gauge should be read.
 Each section of the main dial is equal to 0.01 mm.

 - Also, record the deflection at any point on the beam.
-Also record the location of that point and the position and value of the new load.
+Also, record the location of that point and the position and value of the new load.

 CASE # 1

-One of the end is fixed at one end and the other is independent.
+One of the ends is fixed at one end and the other is independent.
 Note the deflection by the dial gauge at the unsupported length and at least twice at the specified point between different loads.

 Observations and Calculations

 - The Beam Moment of inertia about the centroid = I = bh3/12

 - Deflection of the point with theoretical expression.